Ian Kershaw: Hitler biography

 IAN KERSHAW’S MOTIVES TO WRITE HITLER’S BIOGRAPHY

-The first ‘Hitler 1889–1936: Hubris’ volume of Ian Kershaw’s study saw the light of the publishing date back in 1998, yet the researching-and-writing process had already covered a span of time of ten years since 1989.
+The first ‘Hitler 1889–1936: Hubris’ volume of Ian Kershaw’s study saw the light of publishing date back in 1998, yet the researching-and-writing process had already covered a span of time of ten years since 1989.
 The author would need another two years of involvement to fully complete his second volume known as ‘Hitler 1936–1945: Nemesis’.
 We should praise the fact, that Ian Kershaw gained worldwide recognition for his studies about German history, the Third Reich years before the well-known biography of Hitler.
 This academic involvement and devotion and a sophisticated amount of collected materials did become a starting point for three decades of Kershaw’s historical activity and still shape his academic career.
 In this respect, I would define three phases of Ian Kershaw’s career as the recognized author and military history popularizer.

 I had never thought, until a few years ago, that I would write a biography of Hitler.
 Biography had never figured in my intellectual plans as something I might want to write.
 If anything, I was somewhat critically disposed towards the genre.

 1980-1989.
 It was the Cumberland Lodge conference back in 1978, that motivated Kershaw to shift his academic focus from Medieval History to Modern History.
 While the recognized historians made approaches to studying Nazi Germany a hot topic of dispute, a young academic, still in his 30s, re-visualized his future career.
 During this time period, Kershaw succeeded in presenting a number of works of pure academic nature about the Third Reich and the political mentality of the German people.
-It was at that time when he started writing about Hitler, an ‘inevitable’ character of any serious study on the topic.
+It was at that time that he started writing about Hitler, an ‘inevitable’ character of any serious study on the topic.
 His first book completely devoted to Hitler was named ‘The ‘Hitler Myth’.
 Image and Reality in the Third Reich’.